RahatOnGit/Task-Management-System/README.md

 Development process
 -------------------

-- The user registration, login and logout are handled by Laravel Breeze.
+- The user registration, login and logout are handled by Laravel Breeze (for web) and Laravel Sanctum (for API) packages.

-- After using Breeze properly, we got users table at the database.

 - For storing all the tasks data, I have created a table named 'all_tasks'.